michelin/kafkactl/README.md

     retention.ms: '60000'
 ```

-- `metadata.name` must be part of your allowed ACLs.
-Visit your namespace ACLs to understand which topics you are allowed to manage.
+- The `metadata.name` field must be part of your allowed ACLs.
+Visit your namespace's ACLs to understand which topics you are allowed to manage.
-- `spec` properties and more importantly **spec.config** properties validation dependend on the topic validation rules associated to your namespace.
+- The validation of `spec` properties, and especially `spec.config` properties, depends on the topic validation rules associated with your namespace.
-- `spec.replicationFactor` and `spec.partitions` are immutable.
-They cannot be modified once the topic is created.
+- `spec.replicationFactor` and `spec.partitions` are immutable and cannot be modified once the topic is created.

 ### ACL

-In order to provide access to your topics to another namespace, you can add an ACL using the following example, where "daaagbl0" is your namespace and "dbbbgbl0" the namespace that needs access your topics.
+To provide access to your topics to another namespace, you can add an Access Control List (ACL) using the following example, where "daaagbl0" is your namespace and "dbbbgbl0" is the namespace that needs access to your topics:

 ```yaml
 ---